caddyserver/website/src/docs/markdown/signature-verification.md

 # Signature Verification

+Artifact signing allows you to validate the artifact you have is the same one created by the project's workflow and was not modified by an unauthorized party (e.g. man-in-the-middle).
+The validation provides common ground, assurance, and knowledge that all parties are refering to the same artifact, collection of bytes, whether it is an executable, SBOM, or text file.

-CI/CD release artifacts are now signed using project [Sigstore](https://www.sigstore.dev/) technology, which issues certificates containing details about the subject to whom the certificate is issued.
+As of Caddy v2.6.0, CI/CD release artifacts are signed using project [Sigstore](https://www.sigstore.dev/) technology, which issues certificates containing details about the subject to whom the certificate is issued.
 You can start by inspecting the certificate used to sign your artifact of choice.
 The certificates are base64-encoded, so you first have to base64-decode it to receive the PEM file.
 In this example, we'll work with the `caddy_2.6.0_checksums.txt` artifact and assume a Linux-like environment.

 Start by downloading the the 3 files pertaining to your artifact of choice (i.e. `<the artifact>` which is the actual artifact whose companion signature and certs are to be verified, `<the artifact>.sig` which is the signature of the artifact, and `<the artifact>.pem` is the certificate descending from the root cert by Fulcio by Sigstore).
 Then base64 decode the downloaded `.pem` file to the armored version: